UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_03.md

 <iframe src="/module3/charts/03/unnamed-chunk-2.html" width="100%" height="400px" style="border-width:0;">
 </iframe>

-Notes: As we have seen, histograms often effective for comparing multiple distributions, and not at all with this many different groups.
+Notes: As we have seen, histograms are not very effective for comparing multiple distributions, and not at all with this many different groups.

-Most genres have a really low worldwide gross, and because our histogram is stacked this bar dominates with around 2000 movies, and extends the y-axis so that it is hard to see how many observations there are for highest x-values (but we know there are some since the axis extends that far).
+Most genres have a low worldwide gross and because our histograms are stacked on top of each other the left-most bar dominates with around 2000 movies.
+It extends the y-axis so that it is hard to see how many observations there are for highest x-values (but we know there are some since the axis extends that far).

 ---